Palace of Sporting Games: Technical data

 The sports arena (block A) is 29.1 meters tall, has an elliptical base with a width of 68 meters and a length of 84 meters, and has a combined area of approximately 20,800 square meters.
 1720 square meters are dedicated to sports activities and 1004 square meters to the playing field itself.
 The ceiling height is 21 meters.

-The spectator count is given to be 5000.
-4802 seats are situated in the arena, of which 1108 seats lie on movable platforms in the lower rows.
+The stands for spectators are designed for 4,281 seats, 1,108 of which are seats in retractable stands.

 Location

 The sports arena is located in the eastern part of the Zheleznodorozhny district at the address ul.
 Eremina 10 (ул. Ереминa 10) in the city center.
 It lies on the shore of the historic lake out of which the Iset River flows.
 A path directly connects the arena to the shorefront.
 The constructivist Dinamo Sport Complex lies next to the Palace.

 The Palace of Sporting Games has good connection to the public transportation of Yekaterinburg.
 Dinamo is located directly outside of the entrance to the arena.
 A trolley stop on trolley line 4 lies only 300 meters away, and the next station of the Upravleniye Dorogi streetcar is 600 meters away.